kord-network/docs/README.md

 # META Concepts and Specifications

+META is both a network of distributed, decentralised systems (the META network), and a protocol which governs how those systems communicate (the META protocol).

-This repository defines concepts and specifications of the META protocol.
+This repository defines concepts and specifications of META.

 ## Status

-The META protocol is at an early stage of development, expect the documents in this repository to change frequently during this early phase.
+META is at an early stage of development, expect the documents in this repository to change frequently during this early phase.

 ## Concepts

-The primary aim of the META protocol is to provide the tooling for building large scale, decentralised databases describing real world entities, where individual participants are both economically incentivised to provide useful, efficient services and are held accountable for any wrong doing.
+The primary aim of META is to provide the tooling for building large scale, decentralised databases describing real world entities, where individual participants are both economically incentivised to provide useful, efficient services and are held accountable for any wrong doing.